anders-kolstad/sdmShiny/README.md

 #> 9 99   3237                      NA
 ```

 Norway is mostly open natural vegetation and forest.
 There's very little buildt up areas and glaciers.
-For the sake of modeling plant distributions we can group all the obviously unsuitable areas like water, glaciers, and also Built-up I think (red-liste plants are not found on parking lots that often.) his should simplify the models considerably.
+For the sake of modeling plant distributions we can group all the obviously unsuitable areas like water, glaciers, and also 'Built-up' I think (red-liste plants are not found on parking lots that often).
+This should simplify the models considerably.
 I'll keep the NA as they are, but put the others in a clas == 98 wich I'll call 'other'.

 ``` r
 myIVs$Land_Cover[myIVs$Land_Cover == 10 |